epolevikov/Asgan/README.md

 ```

 # Usage example
-The _test_ folder contains two bacterial assembly from the NCTC collections produced by Flye
+The _test_ folder contains two bacterial assembly from the NCTC collection produced by Flye
 and Canu assemblers.
-Use the command below to run Asgan for these datasets:
+To run Asgan for the datasets, use the command below:
 ```
 cd Asgan
 python asgan.py \